 These specifications are intended for general description of quality and workmanship of materials and finished work.
 They are not intended to cover minute details.
 The work shall be executed in accordance with sound Engineering practice where reference is made to any standard specification of Indian Standards Institution or any other similar body, information and provisions of the latest revised edition of the specifications at the date of submission of the tender shall be applicable.
-If the provisions of such standard specifications, the latter provisions shall have precedence.
+If the provisions of such standard specifications are in conflict with the provisions stated in these specifications, the latter provisions shall have precedence.